 A unit (a coordinate campus such as Morris) that wants to use Active Directory will be organized into what is called an “Organizational Unit.”
 Local IT staff administrators will be responsible for managing the unit’s resources in Active Directory.
 They are known as “Organizational Unit Administrators” or OUAs.
 Support is available to the OUA through UMNAD, a group within OIT/AC.

-End users on the Morris campus will receive support through the Instructional & Media Technologies helpdesk and Computing Services.
+End users on the Morris campus will receive support through the Instructional & Media Technologies helpdesk and Information Technology.

 The Road Ahead

 Looking forward, the Active Directory team intends to offer the following advanced services:

 - Application Virtualization;

 - Full “Windows-like” integration for clients running Mac OS X, Linux, and other Unix variants;

 - Software deployment and patching to Mac OS X, Linux, and other Unix variants;

 - Advanced management and reporting tools; and